GaloisInc/CASE-AADL-Tutorial/README.md

 - Ocarina: http://www.openaadl.org/ocarina.html

 # Volume II:   Introduction to DARPA CASE Tooling (AADL-based Tooling for Cyber Resilience)
 The second volume focuses on the [tools](#case-tools) developed on the DARPA CASE program.
-Tools that are private were omitted from this tutorial (namely GearCASE).
+Tools that are private were omitted from this tutorial (namely GearCASE and BriefCASE).
 Each chapter is devoted to a tool and can be read out-of-order.
 More information [here](pandoc/preface-case.md).

 # Tutorial Requirements